GaelMetaU/GymBuddies/README.md

 * A user can login
 * A user can see recommended routines on the feed.
 A ranking algorithm or system will be used (To be decided)
 * The session must be saved for users not having to log in everytime
+* A user can create original exercise and save it to build routines with them.
-* A user can build an excercising routine specifying wich excercise and how many repetitions or how much time, and also assign where can it be done (gym, park or home).
+* A user can build an exercising routine specifying wich excercise, (from the default library or an original one) and how many repetitions or how much time, and also assign where can it be done (gym, park or home).
 * A user can see its profile to see their own routines
 * A user can search for a routine depending on a particular body zone or excercise
 * A user can like another user's routines to save them in its profile